typetrait/pace/README.md

 ![Pace Logo](pace-banner.png)

+# PACE
-A Remote Administration Tool for Windows.
+PACE is a Remote Access Tool for Windows.